funciones-en-micropython

 Hello, world!

-In this case, the function greet does not receive parameters and does not return any value.
+In this case, the greet function receives no parameters and returns no value.
 It simply executes the code it contains when called.

 def greet_person(name):